 If you feel that your employer is trying to terminate you because you used FMLA

 the right attorney!

 This employment law website is an advertisement.
 The materials available at the top of this medical leave page and on this employment law website are for informational purposes only and not for the purpose of providing legal advice.
 If you are still asking, “Can Employees Go On Vacation While On FMLA?”, “how do I get medical leave under the FMLA?”, “what are my restrictions while on FMLA”, “can my boss deny me medical leave?”, “what should I do if I was fired in retaliation for taking FMLA leave?”, or “can I go on scheduled vacations during FMLA Leave”, your best option is to contact an Ohio medical leave attorney to obtain advice with respect to FMLA questions or any particular employment law issue.
 Use and access to this employment law website or any of the links contained within the site do not create an attorney-client relationship.
-The legal opinions expressed at or through this site are the opinions of the individual lawyer and may not reflect the opinions of the Spitz law firm, Brian Spitz, or any individual attorney.
+The legal opinions expressed at or through this site are the opinions of the individual lawyer and may not reflect the opinions of Spitz, The Employee’s Law Firm, Brian Spitz, or any individual attorney.